 Sometimes we think: “what if we increase the service charge by 500 BDT?”
 BDT is the short form of Bangladeshi Taka.
 You guessed right 🙂 I am from Bangladesh.

 Okay!
-You have got an idea how what if analysis fits in your day to day life.
+You have got an idea of how what-if analysis fits in your day-to-day life.
 Some more examples:

 - What might be our yearly profit if we increase our product price by 5%?

 - What if the interest rate on the loan I have taken changes to 16% rather than 14%?

 - What will be our production if the workers do 1 hour overtime?

 - And a lot of examples I can gather here.

 Using Microsoft Excel, you can make complex models and perform those types of what-if analysis.
 I have made some step-by-step tutorials that will teach you how to build models to perform complex what-if analysis in Microsoft Excel.

 - One Variable Data Table in Excel 2013 [How to Create Guide].

 - How to create a two-variable data table in Excel 2013.